Can Cats Eat Lettuce? Nutrition Facts & FAQ

 The high water content can upset the gastrointestinal microbiome of a cat’s stomach.
 The upset to the gut microbiome can have devastating effects on a cat’s overall health outcomes.
 Additionally, leafy greens can be very filling because of the high water content.
 This filling effect can lead to cats not eating their primary food source and poor overall nutrition.

-There is also significant fear of harmful synthetic chemicals finding their way into your cat’s produce.
+There is also a significant fear of harmful synthetic chemicals finding their way into your cat’s produce.
 Stay vigilant about what greens you’re feeding your cat, and make sure you wash them thoroughly before feeding.
 One of the more significant fears when providing our cats with is the real risk of synthetic pesticides and other potentially harmful substances finding their way into our cats’ foods.

 How to Feed Your Cat Leafy Greens Safely